Without reaching out to Google for an answer, what’s your definition of brand identity?

 Jot down a quick list of brands you love.
 For each brand you list, explain what you like about their branding efforts, and brainstorm how you can translate those efforts to your own company.

-Remember not to be a copycat.
+Remember not to copy them.
 Take what you’ve learned from these admirable brands and adjust it to reflect your company’s values and efforts.

 Sometimes, there just might be too many things going on at once when it comes to your brand, which can cause confusion or even frustration with your audience.